dainyleen/scoreboard/README.md

 1. npm install
 2. npm run dev
-3. type in your browser: localhost:3000
+3. type in your browser - localhost:3000